TugrahanGT/tugrahangt.github.io/content/english/_index.md

       label: "Get Started Now"
       link: "/about"

-  - title: "The Top Reasons to triple-ID for your Identity"
+  - title: "The Top Reasons to tugrahangt for your Identity"
     image: "/images/service-3.png"
     content: "We help organizations strengthen their Identity and Access Management by leveraging our international experience and deep expertise across leading IAM solutions."
     bulletpoints: